yuriy-chumak/ol/README.md

 FILES
 -----

-* repl  - the compiled ol binary interpreter+compiler
+* repl  - the compiled ol binary interpreter/compiler
 * src/olvm.c  - the ol virtual machine source code (in C)
 * include/ol/ol.h  - the common ol header (not required by compiler, just for use as embed)
-* include/ol/ol.h  - the ol virtual machine header (not required by compiler, just for use as embed)
+* include/ol/vm.h  - the ol virtual machine header (not required by compiler, just for use as embed)
 * extensions/ffi.c  - FFI implementation
 * lang/*.scm  - ol repl and compiler source codes (in Lisp)
 * libraries/**.scm - various OL libraries (in Lisp):
   * libraries/scheme/core.scm - r7rs core implementation
   * libraries/owl/*.scm - legacy basic libraries
-  * libraries/lib/*.scm - some external native libraries mappings
+  * libraries/lib/*.scm - some external native library mappings
   * etc.
 * tests/** - some basic automation tests (in Lisp and C)
-* tests/rosettacode/*.scm - additional automation tests (in Lisp)
+* tests/rosettacode/*.scm - additional automation tests (in Lisp) that described at the [Rosetta Code](http://rosettacode.org/) programming chrestomathy site.

 SOME NOTES